This post may contain affiliate links, view our disclosure policy.

 • Consider the limited food options on the National Mall.

-In addition, there are certain considerations and closures to be aware of when visiting Washington DC during the winter months.
+There are certain considerations and closures to be aware of when visiting Washington DC during the winter.

-For this reason, be sure to check out our guide on the best things to do in Washington DC in the winter.
+For seasonal considerations, check out our guide on the best things to do in Washington DC in the winter.

 Here's our list of the best things to do in Washington DC with kids, from top U.S. family travel blog, Travel With A Plan!